-For us to get the most accurate results from a thermal imaging survey for our clients, we need to consider several environmental factors:
+For us to get the most accurate results from a thermal imaging survey for our clients, we need to consider several environmental factors, as good environmental conditions are required for thermal imaging.
+The optimum weather conditions are:

 - Weather Conditions: wherever possible we need to undertake the survey whilst trying to avoid rain, fog, and high humidity, as they can reduce image clarity.
 Surveys should be conducted in stable weather.